 You may find yourself thinking: “which design is better?”
 If you’re about to launch a new website, or are evaluating your existing website, it’s important to understand why some designs are better than others.

-Jakob, the inventor of heuristic evaluation, explains more about the importance of a good user experience and how proven heuristics and UX design guidelines can drive big advances in creating valuable products.
+Jakob, the inventor of heuristic evaluation, explains more about the importance of a good user experience and how proven heuristics and UX design guidelines can drive big advances in creating valuable products and brand experiences.

 - Consistency is key If you do the same thing always in the same way, people will learn it better.
 Decades of research shows that you want to put the logo in the left hand corner – so users have an easy way to get back to the homepage.